Chhatrapati Shivaji Maharaj Vastu Sangrahalaya: History

 The foundation stone was laid by the Prince of Wales on 11 November 1905 and the museum was formally named "Prince of Wales Museum of Western India".
 On 1 March 1907, the government of the Bombay Presidency granted the museum committee a piece of land called the "Crescent Site", where the museum now stands.
 Following an open design competition, in 1909 the architect George Wittet was commissioned to design the Museum building.
 Wittet had already worked on the design of the General Post Office and in 1911 would design one of Mumbai's most famous landmarks, the Gateway of India.

 The museum was funded by the Royal Visit (1905) Memorial Funds.
 Additionally, the Government and the Municipality granted Rs.
 300,000 and Rs.
 250,000 respectively.
-Sir Currimbhoy Ibrahim (first Baronet) donated another Rs.
+Sir Currimbhoy Ebrahim (first Baronet) donated another Rs.
 300,000 and Sir Cowasji Jehangir gave Rs.
 50,000.
 The Museum was established under Bombay Act No. III of 1909.
 The museum is now maintained by annual grants from the Government and the Bombay Municipal Corporation.
 The latter pays for these grants from the interest accruing on the funds at the disposal of the Trust of the Museum.

 The museum building was completed in 1915, but was used as a Children's Welfare Centre and a Military Hospital during the First World War, before being handed over to the committee in 1920.
 The Prince of Wales Museum was inaugurated on 10 January 1922, by Lady Lloyd, the wife of George Lloyd, Governor of Bombay.

 The museum building is a Grade I Heritage Building of the city and was awarded first prize (Urban Heritage Award) by the Bombay Chapter of the Indian Heritage Society for heritage building maintenance in 1990.
 In 1998 the Museum was renamed Chhatrapati Shivaji Maharaj Vastu Sangrahalaya after the warrior king and founder of the Maratha Kingdom, Shivaji.
 The museum was renamed after the renaming of the city in 1995, when the colonial name "Bombay" was replaced by the native "Mumbai".